When Day Ends and Night Begins

 In English I sat next to a small girl named Alice.
 She was very petite, had short crazy black hair and heavy black eyeliner.
 She smiled widely, flashing a set of perfect white teeth before introducing herself.

 I smiled at the gesture and took her hand.
-"Bella Swan," I said.
+"Bella Swan."

 Her confidence made me smile back.
 I decided I really liked Alice.